 This can be decided based on their line of work, level of expertise in the field or perhaps the executor who was closest to the deceased.
 Alternatively, the multiple executors can instruct a solicitor to provide legal advice and handle all the paperwork.

 How long does the process take?

-For further information on any of the above services or to book an appointment with one of our specialist probate solicitors please call your nearest office or complete the enquiry form and a member of our team will be in touch.
+For further information regarding any of probate services, or to arrange an initial appointment, please contact your nearest Fishers Dewes office or complete our enquiry form and a member of our team will be in touch.